hmrc/tax-kalculator/README.md

 - `totalDeductions: Double`
 - `takeHome: Double`

-> For tax breakdown this is the amount of tax per tax band which has two members `percentage: Double` and `amount: Double`
+> For tax breakdown this is the amount of tax per tax band which has two members, `percentage: Double` and `amount: Double`.